catfish0w0/blog/_posts/2023-07-26-Basic-Java-Concepts-2.markdown

 Java's Arrays.sort employs different sorting strategies depending on the array length:

-If the array length is short, it uses dualQuickSort, a quicksort variation optimized for smaller arrays.\
+If the array length is short, it uses **dualQuickSort**, a quicksort variation optimized for smaller arrays.\
-For longer arrays, it employs TimSort, which proves to be more efficient for larger datasets.\
+For longer arrays, it employs **TimSort**, which proves to be more efficient for larger datasets.\
 By leveraging these sorting strategies, Java's Arrays.sort can efficiently handle arrays of varying lengths and deliver optimal sorting performance for a wide range of use cases.

 Example Code: